tagnja/blog/source/draft/_spring-framework/Spring源码分析：IoC.md

 ### 8 createBean(beanName, beanDefinition, args) in AbstractAutowireCapableBeanFactory

-To create a bean instance actually.
+To get a bean instance, create a beanWrapper, initialize the bean, add add the bean to the beanFactory.

 `AbstractAutowireCapableBeanFactory.java`